dennis-lab-genomics/mQTL-analysis-module/main-module.md

 account for “hidden” covariates in whichever quantitative trait we are measuring.
-“Hidden” covariates are any possible variable that affects global DNAm that could also explain the association between a single SNP and a quantitative trait.<sup>13,14</sup> This is computed a number of methods, most of which are closely tied to principal components analysis.
-For example, GTEx uses a variable number of PEER factors computed from gene expression to account for hidden variation,<sup>1,15</sup> but there are several others including SVA, HCP, or PCA alone.<sup>13,14,16,17</sup>
+“Hidden” covariates are any possible variable that affects global DNAm that could also explain the association between a single SNP and a quantitative trait.<sup>13,14</sup> This is computed by a number of methods, most of which are closely tied to principal components analysis.
+For example, GTEx uses a variable number of PEER factors computed from gene expression to account for hidden variation,<sup>1,15</sup> but there are several others, including SVA, HCP, or PCA alone.<sup>13,14,16,17</sup>

-On the other hand, PCA itself is often easier to apply, and performs as well as or better than the methods listed above in reducing false positives, and in improving our power to detect molQTL.<sup>14</sup> We compute the optimal number of DNAm PCs to include using the “elbow” method.
-First, we take a subset of SNPs, in this example those on chromosome 21, and compute mQTL accounting for an increasing number of principal components.
+On the other hand, PCA itself is often easier to apply and performs as well as or better than the methods listed above in reducing false positives and in improving our power to detect molQTL.<sup>14</sup> We compute the optimal number of DNAm PCs to include using the “elbow” method.
+First, we take a subset of SNPs, in this example, those on chromosome 21, and compute mQTL accounting for an increasing number of principal components.
 The optimal number of PCs to include is when we stop detecting more mQTL with each successive PC.